A SHORT HISTORY OF SMITHFIELD FAIR

 By 1989, the group moved toward the Scottish music of their shared heritage, with many traditional songs taught to the Smith brothers by their grandmother.
 Again, the group changed its name, this time to 'Smithfield Fair', blending the traditional and original songs and becoming recognized world-wide as one of the foremost presenters of Scottish music in North America.
 During this period, the group signed a four-album deal with Centaur World Records giving them international distribution.
 They regularly worked with a who’s who of celebrated Celtic performers that included Alasdair Fraser, Eileen Ivers, Brian McNeill, the Battlefield Band, the Tannahill Weavers, Archie Fisher, Andy M. Stewart and Alex Beaton.
 In 2009, Smithfield Fair released 'Twenty For Twenty' to mark 20 years under that name in Scottish traditional circles and in 2010 the all-traditional "Scotland Fair Scotland' compilation.

-With continued critical praise for the group’s strong, seamless pairing of traditional and original songs and the continuance of international radio and internet airplay, the heritage movement wound down and in the early years of the new millennium urging Smithfield Fair to refocused on its original music.
+Despite continued critical praise for the group’s strong, seamless pairing of traditional and original songs and the continuance of international radio and internet airplay, the heritage movement wound down and in the early years of the new millennium Smithfield Fair refocused on its original music.

-In 2008 the group looked back on its long history and released 'The Perfect Cafe', a first compilation of Charmer material, making a further shift to include for performance songs from that part of its repertoire.
-'Companions', a second compilation of Charmer material featuring guest Joel Smith and several new tracks, was released in 2014.
-Albums such as 'Walking Through This World', 'The Longing', 'Every New Day' and 'Stick Brick & Mortar' demonstrated fresh new inspiration and progress as Bob, Jan & Dudley-Brian settled comfortably back into the singer/songwriter/independent artist genre.
-The original song 'Sweet Sugar Cane' was adapted by the Louisiana-based American Sugar Cane League in 2013 and continues as the theme to their promotions and documentaries.
+In 2008 the group had looked back on its long history and released 'The Perfect Cafe', a digital compilation of Charmer material, which brought those songs back to performances for the first time in decades.
+'Companions', a second compilation of Charmer material in 2014, featured former member Joel Smith, included several new tracks, and was debuted at the New Orleans Jazz & Heritage Festival.
+Albums such as 'Walking Through This World', 'The Longing', 'Every New Day' and 'Stick Brick & Mortar' demonstrated fresh new inspiration and progress as Bob, Jan & Dudley-Brian continued to focus on their original songwriting.
+Their song 'Sweet Sugar Cane' was adapted by the Louisiana-based American Sugar Cane League in 2013 and continues as the theme to their promotions and documentaries.
 In 2017, Smithfield Fair released its 31st album of all-new-and-original songs, 'Evermore', and continues a selective performance schedule.

 Smithfield Fair sounds like no one else.
-Their folky mix is awash with elements of Celtic, jazz, blues, swamp-pop and gospel, continuing to demonstrate an uncommonly versatile approach fortified with passion, creativity and imagination.
-Their music reminds us of good times past, present and future.
-And, as always, there’s more to come, so, stay tuned!.
+Their folky mix is awash with elements of Celtic, jazz, blues, swamp-pop and gospel and continues to demonstrate an uncommonly versatile approach fortified with passion, creativity and imagination.
+Their music reminds us of good times past, present and future and, as always, there’s more to come, so, stay tuned!